peterchiriac/Precision_Agriculture_Advisory_Tool/README.md

 •	Cleaned and preprocessed raw data from APIs and datasets.
 •	Engineered features by combining soil and weather data for nutrient advice.
 •	Stored processed data in efficient structures for easy access.
+•	Scaling and Adjustments:

+Raw soil data from the SoilGrids API often requires scaling to align with agricultural norms:

+•	Soil pH (phh2o): Scaled by a factor of 0.1 to reflect the standard pH scale.
+•	Cation Exchange Capacity (cec): Divided by 10 to convert to cmol/kg.
+•	Bulk Density (bdod): Provided in kg/m³ and does not require scaling.
+•	Clay Content (clay) and Soil Organic Carbon (soc): Used directly without scaling as their units are standard.

+This ensures the data aligns with agricultural conventions, ensuring the tool’s interpretability and reliability.
+•	Preprocessing: Combined soil and weather data to create a structured dataset for analysis.
+•	Feature Engineering: Combined and transformed soil and weather features for tailored nutrient advice.

  *4.4 Modelling and Analytics*

 •	Developed algorithms for tailored nutrient recommendations.
-•	Built predictive models to forecast the impact of fertiliser timing on crop yield.
 •	Validated recommendations using research-based standards.

  *4.5 Visualisation and Delivery*